 When it comes to making real social change, it takes a huge effort.
 Not just one voice or one action, but a whole movement making a long-term commitment.

 With over 60 law firms and in-house legal teams onboard so far, we’re well on our way.
 Together, our mission is clear: to give young people from less privileged backgrounds the chance to excel in the legal profession.

 But there’s still more to do.
 Although some law firms and in-house legal teams run their own schemes, and our own work experience offering is growing all the time, there are still young people falling through the cracks; talented young minds who feel excluded from the world of law.

 It’s time to help change that.

-The PRIME Commitment and best practice
+The PRIME Commitment

 Every student who finds work experience via PRIME should be given the same chance to succeed.
 That means offering a certain quality of experience no matter the firm they go to, and it means setting the same level of access across the board.
 That’s why we came up with the PRIME Commitment.
 There might be some slight adjustments to your criteria – for instance, you might only accept students at year 12 and above, rather than at Year 9 – but in general, these are the rules you’ll commit to.